-The All Seasons Center's Learn-to-Skate program is the United States Figure Skating (USFSA) Basic Skills Program.
-Instruction is a group setting with a 10 to 1 student to instructor ratio for Basic 1 on up and 8 to 1 ratio for Snowplow Sam.
-Class size is limited so pre-register early by calling the All Seasons Center 712-722-4386 ext.
-4 or by email Colton Waring.
+The All Seasons Center's Learn-to-Skate program is set up with instruction is a group setting with a 10 to 1 student to instructor ratio for Basic 1 on up and 8 to 1 ratio for Snowplow Sam.
+Class size is limited.
+Register online or by email Colton Waring.

 - Please arrive for each class at least 15 minutes early to rent and/or lace up your skates and be on the ice at the start of class.

 - Please understand this is not a private lesson setting, this is a group lesson setting.
 If you are interested in private lessons please contact 712-722-4386 ext.
 4 for a list of private skating instructors.

 - Children 7 years old and younger must have parent present in the arena at all times.
 The All Seasons Center Learn-to-Skate Instructors cannot leave the ice during class to assist a child participant to the restroom, drinking fountain, etc. Parents, if your child will need assistance with anything off the ice, please stay within the child's view.

 - There will not be make up times for any class the skater misses and there are no refunds.
 Please understand that every effort will be made to make up classes cancelled due to inclement weather, however if the All Seasons Center is unable to reschedule a class due to scheduling conflicts, a class credit ($10) will be credited to your All Seasons Center customer account.
 Remember there are no refunds.

 - Weather related announcements will be announced on KSOU FM 93.9 and KDCR FM 88.5 and will be posted on the All Seasons Center's Page.